meken/gcp-bq-looker-encryption/README.md

 }
 ```

+### Decrypting the data in the view with LookML

 Once these have been defined, you can reference them in your `view` file.

-> **Note**  We're passing the wrapped key content as a byte literal to BigQuery, hence the `b` prefix before the reference to the wrapped key.
+> **Note**  We're passing the wrapped key content as a bytes literal to BigQuery, hence the `b` prefix before the reference to the wrapped key.

 ```lookml
 dimension: name {